zo0o0ot/lens-repository/primes/fd-mount/sears28mmf28.md

     - f=28mm    1:2.8   52mm lens size  No. 850604255   AUTO    MULTI-COATED

 My feelings:
 * The minimum focus distance of the lens is very close, but the focal plane is razor thin for macro shots.
 It looks pretty good in non-macro settings.
-There appears to be a fair amount of glow when there are light sources in the image.
+There appears to be a fair amount of bloom when there are light sources in the image.
+Generally, the colors seem to be a bit cool.

 Images taken with lens:
 ![_DSC5256](https://github.com/user-attachments/assets/2bfd430c-17be-48b7-95ec-9dbcc18d5481)